Jekl33/Sportscard_Spreadsheet/README.md

 # Sportscard_Spreadsheet
-# This is my first project consisting of using a spreadsheet gleaned from market movers and cleaned to find the 5 best players and the 2 most popular cards of that player with high volatility to take advantage of the sports card market and make money.
+# This is my first project consisting of using a spreadsheet gleaned from market movers and cleaned to find the 5 best players and the most popular card of that player with high volatility to take advantage of the sports card market and make money.
+# I included the first .csv data file for original info and also included a .pdf file to show the updated files
+# Using excel I was able to find that by cleaning the data and adding a pivot chart there was one card (Victor Wembanyama) that was skewing results in average sales.
+I did not want to get rid of the outlier since most buyers would want the most popular card.
+Further exploration would be to use volume fluctuations in 30,60,90, 180, and 360 day intervals to determine the popularity of the outlier.
+I would also further investigate whether price point has affect on popularity of cards.
+# From a business standpoint, I would check the volatility of these cards to determine positive and negative volatility and positive upward cost to take advantage of volatility swings of 20%.